 - a.
 Characterization of visual appearance and texture - b.
 Characterization of phase states and structural organization of matter - Microscopic examination with representative high-resolution microscopic images at multiple magnifications - c.
 Characterization of rheological behavior which may be characterized using a rheometer that is appropriate for monitoring the non-Newtonian flow behavior of semi-solid dosage forms.
 The following evaluations are recommended: - A characterization of shear stress vs. shear rate and viscosity vs. shear rate.
-At minimum, this should consist of numerical viscosity data at three shear rates (low, medium, and high). - A complete flow curve across the range of attainable shear rates, until low or high shear plateaus are identified. - Yield stress values should be reported if the material tested exhibits plastic flow behavior. - d.
-Characterization of pH - e.
+At minimum, this should consist of numerical viscosity data at three shear rates (low, medium, and high). - Yield stress values should be reported if the material tested exhibits plastic flow behavior. - d.
+Characterization of drying rate - e.
 Characterization of specific gravity - f.
 Characterization of any other potentially relevant Q3 attributes - 3.
-The test product and reference standard should have an equivalent rate of clindamycin phosphate and tretinoin release based upon an acceptable in vitro release test (IVRT) bioequivalence study comparing a minimum of one batch each of the test product and reference standard using an appropriately validated IVRT method.
+The test product and reference standard should have an equivalent rate of tretinoin release based upon an acceptable in vitro release test (IVRT) bioequivalence study comparing a minimum of one batch each of the test product and reference standard using an appropriately validated IVRT method.

-Type of study: Bioequivalence study with IVRT endpoint Design: Single-dose, two-treatment, parallel, multiple-replicate per treatment group study design using an occluded pseudo-infinite dose, in vitro Strength: 1.2%; 0.025%

-Test system: A synthetic membrane in a diffusion cell system Analytes to measure: Clindamycin phosphate and tretinoin in receptor solution Equivalence based on: Clindamycin phosphate and tretinoin (IVRT endpoint: drug release rate)

-Additional comments: Refer to the most recent version of the FDA guidance for industry on In Vitro Release Test Studies for Topical Drug Products Submitted in ANDAs^a for additional information regarding the development, validation, conduct and analysis of acceptable IVRT methods/studies.
+Type of study: Bioequivalence study with IVRT endpoint Design: Single-dose, two-treatment, parallel, multiple-replicate per treatment group study design using an occluded pseudo-infinite dose, in vitro Strength: 0.025% Test system: A synthetic membrane in a diffusion cell system Analyte to measure: Tretinoin in receptor solution Equivalence based on: Tretinoin (IVRT endpoint: drug release rate) Additional comments: Refer to the most recent version of the FDA guidance for industry on In Vitro Release Test Studies for Topical Drug Products Submitted in ANDAs^a for additional information regarding the development, validation, conduct and analysis of acceptable IVRT methods/studies.
 The batches of test product and reference standard evaluated in the IVRT bioequivalence study should be included among those for which the Q3 attributes are characterized.